OWASP/www-project-cloud-native-application-security-top-10/index.md

 <br>
 The primary goal of the OWASP Cloud-Native Application Security Top 10 document is to provide assistance and education for organizations looking to adopt Cloud-Native Applications securely.
 The guide provides information about what are the most prominent security risks for Cloud-Native applications, the challenges involved, and how to overcome them.

+## Interim List of Risks - Currently Under Review!

+The OWASP Cloud-Native Top 10 list is currently under development (July 2021).
+As part of our effort to collect feedback, we are presenting an interim list below.
+Please feel free to contact the project leaders if you have any feedback.

+ 1. Insecure cloud, container or orchestration configuration
+ 2. Injection flaws (app layer, cloud events, cloud services)
+ 3. Improper authentication & authorization
+ 4. CI/CD pipeline & software supply chain flaws
+ 5. Insecure secrets storage
+ 6. Over-permissive or insecure network policies
+ 7. Using components with known vulnerabilities
+ 8. Improper assets management
+ 9. Inadquate 'compute' resource quota limits
+ 10. Ineffective logging & monitoring (e.g. runtime activity)

 ## Getting Involved
 You do not have to be a security expert or a programmer to contribute.
 Contact the Project Leader(s) to get involved, we welcome any type of suggestions and comments.
 Possible ways to get contribute:
  * We are actively looking for organizations and individuals that will provide vulnerability prevalence data.